ElektraInitiative/libelektra/doc/help/elektra-hierarchy.md

 `doc/METADATA.ini` needs to be mounted there

-Avoids a duplication of documentation efforts of the meta data across plugins.
+Avoids a duplication of documentation efforts of the metadata across plugins.

 Currently it is documentation only, this might change if dependencies or similar between metadata is supported.